In order to connect to a back-end API system, Prancer can leverage secrets from different sources when required.

 - DevOps Engineer starts the Prancer validation framework.

 - Prancer validation framework is integrated with CyberArk to retrieve secrets a.
 CyberArk Agent has to be installed and configured on the respective servers (containers) and the firewall ports have to be opened

 - The Prancer validation framework runs the cyberArk agent cli and connects to the CyberArk safe to fetch the Password for the account.

 - CyberArk passes the retrieved password to the modules that need the secret during the validation process

-- if any errors - due to CyberArk not installed or system errors or password retrieving error, the Prancer validation framework checks for the other ways to retireve the secret
+- If any errors occur (due to CyberArk not being installed properly or any other errors) then Prancer validation framework checks for the other ways to retireve the secret

 In order to config CyberArk integration, you need to put these values in the config file:

 [VAULT] type = cyberark CA_OBJECT = 'object name' CA_SAFE = True CA_EXE = 'Path to the cyberark executable' CA_APPID = 'APP ID used for storing the object name'